winterTTr/winterTTr.github.io/source/_posts/2015-12-12-Claim-Identity-In-AspNet-Authentication-Middleware.md

 <!--more-->

 # Owin Middleware
-Simple spearking, Owin pipeline is a link of middleware, and the request will dive into this link to the end(or short-circuited before end), and the response will pop up back though the pipeline middleware.
+Simple speaking, Owin pipeline is a link of middleware, and the request will dive into this link to the end(or short-circuited before end), and the response will pop up back though the pipeline middleware.
 When coming through the middleware, this gives opportunity to middleware to process and even short-circuit the whole process line.

     Request